 The EagleOne card is the official identification card of the University and is issued to all members of the University community.
 Your EagleOne Card is your key to the residence halls, dining halls, libraries, HCC, Fitness and Tennis Centers, and much more.
 It also functions as a debit card by offering a convenient EagleOne account for making purchases on and around campus.
-Money can be added to your EagleOne account online at https://eagleonesp.blackboard.com/eAccounts/AnonymousHome.aspx or the EagleOne Card Center in Lee Hall.
+Money can be added to your EagleOne account online or the EagleOne Card Center in Lee Hall.
 Lost or stolen EagleOne cards may be replaced at the cost of \$20.
 All lost or stolen cards should be reported immediately to the Police (x1025) AND invalidated online at the online card office, or in person at the EagleOne Card Center during normal business hours.
 To learn more, visit us in person or online at http://adminfinance.umw.edu/eagleone.